EUDR easily implemented

 Why the tasks assigned to the EUDR can only be effectively solved through collaboration and digitalization

-A company cannot accomplish this task alone, as it needs information from participants upstream in the supply chain and must pass on the information it has supplemented to downstream companies.
-Given the enormous number of different supply chains, this can only be achieved in the long term through digitalization and standardization.
+It is not possible for a company to accomplish this task independently.
+In order to complete the process, it will be necessary for the company to obtain the essential information from the relevant participants in the supply chain.
+The company is then required to pass on the information it has supplemented to downstream companies.
+Given the wide variety of supply chains, this can only be achieved in the long term through digitalisation and standardisation.

 Would you like error-free, fast, and secure EUDR transfers?
 Talk to us.
 We will guide you to your digital goal of digital document processing, including EUDR information.